 Unlike some towns, Bailey isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Bailey are a mix of both white- and blue-collar jobs.
-Overall, Bailey is a town of sales and office workers, transportation and shipping workers, and service providers.
-There are especially a lot of people living in Bailey who work in office and administrative support (24.24%), sales jobs (8.23%), and management occupations (6.93%).
+Overall, Bailey is a town of sales and office workers, transportation and shipping workers, and professionals.
+There are especially a lot of people living in Bailey who work in office and administrative support (20.98%), management occupations (8.78%), and sales jobs (6.83%).

-Bailey is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Bailey does not have a public transit system used by locals to get to and from work.

-The per capita income in Bailey in 2010 was $20,337, which is middle income relative to North Carolina, and lower middle income relative to the rest of the US.
-This equates to an annual income of $81,348 for a family of four.
-However, Bailey contains both very wealthy and poor people as well.
+The per capita income in Bailey in 2010 was $18,650, which is lower middle income relative to North Carolina and the nation.
+This equates to an annual income of $74,600 for a family of four.

 Bailey is an extremely ethnically-diverse town.
 The people who call Bailey home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bailey residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Bailey include Irish, German, Jamaican, and European.
+Bailey also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 13.96% of the town’s residents.
+Important ancestries of people in Bailey include Irish, European, German, and Italian.